helenclx/helenclx/README.md

 I am a self-taught web developer with 8 years of working experience as a graphic designer.

 I specialise in front-end web development.
-I can write HTML, CSS and JavaScript.
-Currently I am learning C and taking the [CS50’s Introduction to Computer Science 2023](https://cs50.harvard.edu/x/2023/) course.

 ### My Developer Portfolio